 Throughout the pandemic, both landlords and tenants paid close attention to Pennsylvania Governor Orders regarding evictions.
-Rights on both sides were impacted, most notably by the moratorium, which expired August 31, 2020.
-Since then, a CDC moratorium has taken effect.
+Rights on both sides were impacted, most notably by a series of eviction moratoriums.
+To prevent the further spread of COVID-19 in the wake of the Delta variant, the CDC recently extended its moratorium until October 3, 2021.
 What does the moratorium mean for evictions in PA?

-If a lease expires during the moratorium, the tenant may not be evicted by the landlord; however, they should complete a signed declaration to their landlords.
-As per the moratorium:
+If a lease expires during the CDC moratorium, the tenant may not be evicted by the landlord; however, they should complete a signed declaration to their landlords.

 In presenting a signed declaration, the tenant is stating the following about themselves:

-Here are several examples of reasons a tenant may be evicted by a landlord during the moratorium:
+Here are several examples of reasons a landlord may evict a tenant during the moratorium:

 Tenants who falsely sign a declaration may be charged, as noted above.
-Within the Lehigh Valley, there are several programs in place to assist tenants.
+Pennsylvania launched an Emergency Rental Assistance Program to help PA tenants.